Mormoshe7/recipe-management/README.md

 # Recipe Management Service

 ## Overview
 This project is a basic recipe management service built with Flask.
-Recipes are stored in a local JSON file or Redis (depending on configuration).
+Recipes are stored in a Redis (depending on configuration).

 ## Features
 - Add, view, update, and delete recipes.